Inspiration

-7 Impressive Easter Traditions around the World
+7 Impressive Easter Traditions Around the World

 Many of the best-known Easter traditions cross international borders, often signalling the arrival of spring rather than religious events.
 Both the legend of the Easter bunny (originating in the 1700s), and traditional decorated and modern chocolate eggs are thought to symbolise new life as we emerge from winter into the spring months.
 Other traditions, meanwhile, are more localised, making these joyful days an especially rewarding time to travel.
 We’ve selected seven extraordinary settings to visit this spring, where you too can experience the true diversity of Easter traditions around the world.